Chai-mae/fun-layout/README.md

 **Grid Layout**

-the 4th class named dialog4.
+The 4th class  is named dialog4.

 In this class we construct a numeric keybord using the grid layout as follows :